AlessandroBregoli/rgclass/report/report.md

   BRENDA enzyme database.
 In this case the task is to correctly assign each enzyme to one of the 6 EC top-level classes.
 - **PF**: Proteins full
-- **NCI1**: NCI1 represents a balanced subsets of datasets of chemical compounds screened for activity against non-small cell lung cancer.
+- **NCI1**: NCI1 represents a balanced subset of datasets of chemical compounds screened for activity against non-small cell lung cancer.

-After the selection of the datasets I computed the 10 fold cross-validation accuracy with embedding dimension ($k$) set to the average number of nodes for each dataset.
+After the selection of the datasets I computed the 10-fold cross-validation accuracy with embedding dimension ($k$) set to the average number of nodes for each dataset.
 The result are reported in the following table.